Head of major Taiwan bank held over ‘illegal loans’

 TAIPEI: The head of a major Taiwanese bank has been detained on suspicion of granting illegal loans, just months after another banking scandal rocked the island’s financial sector.

-SinoPac Holdings chairman Ho Shou-chuan and two others are being probed over an alleged Tw$5 billion ($164.8 million) of loans made to an “offshore company with no real operations”.
+SinoPac Holdings chairman Ho Shou-chuan and two others are being probed over an alleged Tw$5 billion (US$164.8 million) of loans made to an “offshore company with no real operations”.

+It is not yet clear what relationship they have with the firm that received the money.

-That followed a massive $180 million fine slapped on Mega by American authorities after they said they found “suspicious transactions” between its New York and Panama branches.
+That followed a massive US$180 million fine slapped on Mega by American authorities after they said they found ‘suspicious transactions’ between its New York and Panama branches.

 Taipei District Court approved on Sunday a request by prosecutors to take Sinopac’s Ho and the other two suspects into custody, saying there was a risk of evidence tampering or collusion.